 After the stream crossing, nearly a mile into the trip, the trail conditions became even better and we made quick time along the flat portion of the route which runs through a low cedar-filled wet woodland, before coming to the junction for McKenzie Pond.
 We chose both prongs of the junction, first checking out the view of the pond where I decided not to test the ice near the edge of the lake.
 It had clearly been melting and refreezing.
 The ice further out on the water looked fine.
 After that, we took the path which leads up the hill toward Lake Placid, stopping to turn around after we had covered a few tiers of the climb.

-After having three separate conversations on the way into the woods, the way out was quiet and we had the trail to ourselves – our solitude broken only by a few Black-capped Chickadees and a croaking Common Raven.
-We had earned a good dinner from our ski and we soon headed home to find some.
+After having three separate conversations on the way into the woods, the way out was quiet and we had the trail to ourselves – our solitude broken only by a few black-capped chickadees and a croaking common raven.
+We had earned a good dinner from our ski and we soon headed home to chow down.
 After all, it was taco night!

 Lots and Lots of Snow for Playing!